Farmers Market Tips: Effortless Budget Eating for Retirees

 Shop after a meal

-Prices can vary by stall.
-A full walk-through gives you a sense of what is plentiful and what is expensive.
-It also keeps you from making rushed decisions at the first table you see.
+Prices can vary from one vendor to another.
+Walking the whole market first gives you a sense of what is abundant, what is overpriced, and where the best deals are.
+It also prevents rushed decisions at the first stall you see.

 Buy from local growers when possible